-- 1.Looked after children and children who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked after and all previously looked after children. - 2.
 Pupils with a sibling at the school at the time of admission of the younger child.
-Siblings are a brother or sister living at the same address as the applicant (within a family unit) including adopted children, step-brothers, stepsisters and children in foster care. - 3.
-Pupils who live closer to the school than any other school. - 4.Other pupils.
+Siblings are a brother or sister living at the same address as the applicant (within a family unit) including adopted children, step-brothers, step-sisters and children in foster care. - 3.
+Pupils who live closer to the school than any other school. - 4.
+Other pupils.

-Tiebreaker

-If the admission number is exceeded within any criterion, priority will be given to those who live closest to the School.
+Tiebreaker: If the admission number is exceeded within any criterion, priority will be given to those who live closest to the School.
+(As to how this distance is measured - see "Distance Measurements" below).